Internships or Volunteering with Big Cat Rescue (Tampa)

 A Zoo of the Future, BCR-approved

-Attendance and financial problems at some zoos may be an issue for different reasons, but obviously, an accompanying drop in visitors due to a portion of people not attending and spreading myths about zoos because they’ve been mislead into thinking that zoos are cruel will not help at all.
-Activists are aware of this and attempt to indoctrinate the message that the whole idea of a zoo is an outdated and unethical occurrence.
+Attendance and financial problems at some zoos may be an issue for different reasons, however, an accompanying drop in visitors due to a portion of people not attending because they’ve been mislead into thinking that zoos are cruel will not help at all.

 Simply put, supporting Big Cat Rescue is aiding the effort to destroy your career and lifestyle pursuits.
 Carole Baskin would enjoy it if she and other sanctuary owners were the last individuals to own and work with these unique species.

 If you want to work with animals other than kittens and domesticated bunny rabbits, this is an admirable goal that many people share.
 Don't let other people tell you otherwise.
-Organizations like Big Cat Rescue and countless others are harboring agendas to insure that this will not happen, or that it will be entirely in their control.
-Please consider this when looking toward an opportunity to care for wild felines and other exotic animals at Big Cat Rescue.
+Organizations like Big Cat Rescue and countless others are harboring agendas to ensure that this will not happen, or that it will be entirely in their control.
+Please consider this when considering an opportunity to care for wild felines and other exotic animals at Big Cat Rescue.